 You might be asking: what is the Aether Cone?

 In short, it’s a portable speaker.
 Use it plugged in or unplugged.
 Unplugged you’ll get roughly 8 hours of playback.
 There is Airplay on board in the event that you want to beam music direct from your iOS device.
 But that’s really an ancillary feature.
 The true meat and potatoes of the Cone is that it can directly play back music, via your home’s WiFi, using RDIO‘s 30 million strong song library.
 However, it doesn’t end there.
+If you want to have the ultimate party from your home, you should also read our review of the Phillips StarMaker wireless Bluetooth portable speaker and karaoke system review.

 Instead of dialing in the song or genre of choice on the included app (more on that in a bit), you simply tap the button at the center of the speaker and speak your request aloud.
 You can ask it to play a song, a radio station, or a genre of music.
 You’ll need a premium RDIO account to request a specific artist or song, otherwise it’ll play music that is deems analogous in genre.